FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdate.md

 ## Don't forget to update the CLI components

-Download from [Pivotal Network](https://network.pivotal.io/) and then upload to your PKS client machine:
+Download from [Pivotal Network](https://network.pivotal.io/), upload to your PKS client machine and then:

     sudo chmod +x pks-linux-amd64-1.1.0-build.301